TOWN ARCHIVES

 COLBY ARCHIVES

 Archival materials related to Colby-Sawyer College and its predecessors, as well as papers from the Colby-Colgate-Cleveland family are found at the college archives.
+Note: Research inquiries should be directed to the College Librarian after July 2024.

 LOCAL MUSEUMS

 Two historical museums are located in New London: the New London Historical Society (19th c. village and carriage museum) and the Kidder Ice House Museum (20th c. automobiles and Americana).
-Note: These museums collect, preserve, and exhibit objects; they do not hold archival research collections.
+Note: These museums collect, preserve, and exhibit objects; they do not hold research collections.

 OVERVIEW